 Specific muscles of the head, neck, and face are massaged to release tension in the jaw and face.
 Helps with headaches associated with TMJ and clenching and grinding.

 Japanese Facial Massage

-Japanese Facial Massage uses four techniques to improve ones’ complexion, remove toxins from the face, prevent and remove facial wrinkles and age spots, and balance ones’ emotions and Ki ( life force ).
+Japanese Facial Massage uses four techniques to improve ones’ complexion, remove toxins from the face and balance ones’ emotions and Ki (life force).
 This improves ones’ overall health.
 This is a stand alone treatment or can be added to a full body massage.
 As a stand alone treatment the session lasts for 1 hour and includes a relaxing foot massage at the end of the treatment.
 Added to a full body massage it adds and extra 30 minutes.

 Shiatsu is a Japanese form of bodywork which is also very relaxing.
 It is very quiet and meditative and combines massage techniques along with acupressure and stretching to help balance the body’s energy.
 The client wears loose comfortable clothing.
 This is a great choice for those who prefer to remain clothed.
 This is one of the best forms of bodywork for promoting and maintaining good health.

 This massage combines swedish massage with Thai stretches to open up the energy channels of the body to increase the flow of energy and promote fexibilty.

 Thai foot massage is a massage of the lower legs and feet.
 It involves massage and stretching to open up the energy channels.
 Along with the use of a special tool, it stimulates the reflex points on the feet which correspond to the organs of the body.
 Some of the benefits of thai foot massage are improved circulation and toxin removal, stimulated lymphatic drainage and immune system boost, accelerated physical healing, stress relief, improved sleep and clarity of mind.
 40 minutes | $45